Meimei07/library-website/README.md

 ## Features

-- **Book management**: Add, edit, delete, sort, and search through the library's book collection
+- Book management: Add, edit, delete, sort, and search through the library's book collection

-- **Visitor management**: Keep track of visitors with their information and allows add, edit, delete, sort, and search for visitor
+- Visitor management: Keep track of visitors with their information and allows add, edit, delete, sort, and search for visitor

-- **Card system**: Track borrowed books and returns with automated date
+- Card system: Track borrowed books and returns with automated date

-- **Statistic**: View the most popular books and active visitors
+- Statistic: View the most popular books and active visitors

-- **Data**: All data is stored in browser's local storage
+- Data: All data is stored in browser's local storage

+## Technologies used

+- HTML5

+- CSS3

+- Vanilla Javascript

+- Local Storage

 ## Website link